United States men's national soccer team: Early years

-The first United States national soccer team was constituted on November 28, 1885, when it played Canada in the first international match held outside the United Kingdom.
+A first United States national soccer team (controlled by the American Football Association, established 1884) was constituted on November 28, 1885, when it played Canada in the first international match held outside the United Kingdom.
 Canada defeated the U.S. 1–0 at Clark Field in the East Newark neighborhood of Kearny, New Jersey.
 A second match in East Newark the following year resulted in the U.S. defeating Canada 1–0, although neither match was officially recognized.
 The U.S. earned both silver and bronze medals in men's tournament at the 1904 Summer Olympics in St. Louis through Christian Brothers College and St. Rose Parish, though the tournament is declared official only by the IOC; FIFA does not endorse tournaments held before 1908.